Learn more about law school requirements

 - Communication skills: The ability to present your arguments and conclusions both orally and in writing

 Just taking the courses, however, is not enough.
 You must also do well.
 Grades are very important.
 This includes grades in all courses taken at any university while completing your undergraduate degree.
 Consequently, you want to major in a subject in which you are interested and one in which you will work hard to do well.
-Take challenging courses appropriate to your strengths; choose courses in which hard work will be rewarded with good grades.
+Take challenging courses appropriate to your strengths, and choose courses in which hard work will be rewarded with good grades.